ImperialCollegeLondon/CO2BLOCK/README.md

-# CO2BLOCK: A tool for estimates of storage resource capacity in saline aquifers
+# CO2BLOCK: A tool for estimating storage resource capacity in saline aquifers

 CO2BLOCK provides the automatic estimate of the storage capacity of an aquifer, based on the geomechanical limits to pressure build-up.